ujjwalguptaofficial/jsstore.docs/src/docs/tutorial/get-started.md

 You can download the script from [github](https://github.com/ujjwalguptaofficial/JsStore "jsstore github link") or from [npm](https://www.npmjs.com/package/jsstore "jsstore npm link")

+If you dont know what is Web Worker.
+Please take a look at this link - https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers

 ```
 <!DOCTYPE html>
 <html lang="en">